 Viewing night or day sky with a telescope is indeed a seducing experience.
-But at the beginning stage, you might get vertiginous among different type of telescope design, feature, functionality and many other aspects of the device.
-Since there are numerous distinct telescope remain in the mart with both advantage and disadvantage.
+But at the beginning stage, you might get vertiginous among different types of telescope design, features, functionality, and many other aspects of the device.
+Since there are numerous distinct telescopes remaining in the mart with both advantages and disadvantages.

 In such a situation, you just need to understand each of the telescope individuality and their strength and weakness.
 Then you are able to select the absolute one for you.
 With said we are here to introduce you the definition of different telescope and their work field very magnificently. keep reading for details.

-Types of telescope and their advantage and disadvantage
+Different Types of Telescopes and their Advantage and Disadvantage

-Generally there are 5 types of telescope remaining for amateur, intermediate and professional astronomer or normal sky viewer and they are.
+Generally, there are 5 different types of telescopes remaining for amateur, intermediate and professional astronomers or normal sky viewers and they are.

 - Reflecting telescope